 - 1. Digitalize geo-referenced territorial maps, seismic maps, climatic maps - 2.
-Provide SE(C)AP (Sustainable Energy and Climate Action Plan) indicators lists - 3.
+Provide SECAP (Sustainable Energy and Climate Action Plan) indicators lists - 3.
 Identify the indicators that can be checked through code checking - 4.
 Identify the requirements according to minimum environmental criteria to define the building sustainability (as energy and water consumption, ...) during the life cycle of the building - 5.
 Define the requirements for the CDE and eventually prepare a public tender for its implementation - 6.
-Verify that the PIM meets the EIRs
+Verify that the Project Information Model (PIM) meets the Employer's Information Requirements (EIRs)